u84819482/u84819482/README.md

-Nano versions of relevant neural networks to keep easy track of what was what..
+Nano versions of relevant DNNs to keep easy track of what was what..